 Wisconsin labor laws require employers to provide employees under the age of eighteen (18) at least a 30-minute duty free meal period when working a shift greater than six (6) hours in duration.

 Wisconsin does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older, although it is recommended.
 An employer who chooses to provide a break in excess of thirty (30) minutes does not have to pay wages for the break period if the employee is free to leave the worksite and the employee does not actually perform work.
 Breaks lasting less than thirty (30) minutes must be paid.
-WI Dept. of Workforce Dev.: Hours of Work, DWD 274.02(2).
+WI Dept. of Workforce Dev.: Meal and Breaks, WI Admin.
+Rules DWD 274.02.

 One Day Rest in Seven

 Wisconsin requires employers operating factories or mercantile establishments to provide employees with at least one (1) period of twenty-four (24) consecutive hours of rest in every calendar week.
 WI Labor Standards Bureau: One Day Rest in Seven.

 Information about Wisconsin vacation leave laws may now be found on our Wisconsin Leave Laws page.

 Information about Wisconsin sick leave laws may now be found on our Wisconsin Leave Laws page.

 Information about Wisconsin holiday leave laws may now be found on our Wisconsin Leave Laws page.

 Information about Wisconsin jury duty leave laws may now be found on our Wisconsin Leave Laws page.

 Information about Wisconsin voting leave laws may now be found on our Wisconsin Leave Laws page.